ytakefuji/machine-learning/README.md

 -----------------------------------------------------------------------
 Skin cancer using HAM10000

-There are seven skin cancers:
+There are seven skin cancers in 10015 images:
 <pre>
 cancer	no. of images
 nv          6705